ncatlab/nlab-content/pages/7/5/2/3/3257/content.md

 Arguably, the general coherent (and non-[[evil]]) notion is very similar to a natural transformation but involves only the [[isomorphisms]] in one of the two relevant categories (the [[source]] category).  [[Jim Dolan]] has suggested the term 'canonical' in this respect.
 Thus every natural transformation is canonical, but not every canonical transformation is natural.

 Another term for canonical transformations is 'core-natural', which is justified by [the first alternative characterisation](#asNatural) below.
+To avoid confusion with [[canonical coordinate transformation]]s, one can also use 'canonical map' or 'canonical morphism'.

 ## Warnings